lovc21/Dialogflow-chatbot/README.md

   3. Set up the Dialogflow agent
   4. import the Dialogflow agent settings from dialogflow agent directori
   5. Install ngrok
-  6. Set up the data Mongodb Atlas
+  6. Set up the Mongodb Atlas
   7. Copy the user name and password  form Mongodb Atlas in to the config.json
   8. Start ngrok and type "ngork http 5000"
   9. Copy the https url that ngrok makes and paste it in the Dialogflow Fulfillment tab, add "/webhook" at the end
-  10. start the script
+  10. Start the script FlaskServer.py